Italy - Factors to watch on April 6

 The Italian infrastructure group will hold a board meeting on Tuesday and will likely discuss its strategy to resolve a long-standing dispute with the government over the motorway concession of its Autostrade unit, a source close to the matter said on Friday.

-Both Atlantia and the Italian prime minister’s office on Saturday denied a report on La Stampa daily’s website saying German insurer Allianz was close to an agreement to buy a majority stake in Autostrade in a move that would allow a compromise to be reached with the government over the company’s motorway licence.
+Both Atlantia and the Italian prime minister’s office on Saturday denied a report on La Stampa daily’s website saying German insurer Allianz was close to an agreement to buy a majority stake in Atlantia’s unit Autostrade, in a move that would allow a compromise to be reached with the government over the company’s motorway licence.

-Daily Il Messaggero said on Saturday the transport ministry was sending a letter to Atlantia to set conditions to review Autostrade’s motorway concessions.
+Daily Il Messaggero said on Saturday the transport ministry was sending a letter to Atlantia to set conditions to review the motorway concessions of its unit Autostrade.
 But the infrastructure group and the government are still at odds over a decree approved by Rome containing new rules that make it easier and less costly for the state to revoke motorway concessions, the report said, adding that this was currently preventing the two parts from reaching an agreement.

 The Italian tyremaker said on Friday it was scrapping its 2019 dividend and cutting forecasts for this year, in response to the deterioration of the global economic outlook following the coronavirus outbreak.